Home Education FAQ

 38. How may a parent contact other parents who have chosen home education for their children?

 There are many home education support groups, both local and statewide in Florida.
-Information on statewide groups can be found here: https://www.fldoe.org/schools/school-choice/other-school-choice options/home-edu/directories.stml
+Information on statewide groups can be found here: https://www.fldoe.org/schools/school-choice/other-school-choice-options/home-edu/parent-resources.stml

 Location